ImMau14/TScrapingBot/README_ENG.md

 ### ✅ Current

-* Text responses powered by Gemini 2.0.
+* Text responses powered by Gemini 2.5.
 * Image analysis.
+* Reasoning mode.
 * URL content fetching and parsing.
 * Memory in chats (only for `/ask` and `/search` commands).
 * Retrieve the USD to VES exchange rate.